Diffusion and Flow Matching Models for Tabular Data: A Survey: Diffusion Models for Data Imputation

 \section{Diffusion Models for Data Imputation}

 Missing values imputation is a long-standing research problem in data mining and machine learning community \cite{lin2020missing}.
-These approaches can be divided into two categories \cite{jarrett2022hyperimpute}: 1) \textit{iterative approaches} that estimate the conditional distribution of one feature based on other features (e.g., MICE\cite{van2000multivariate}); and 2) \textit{deep generative approaches} that train a generative model to generate values in missing parts based on observed parts (e.g., MIDA \cite{gondara2018mida} and MIWAE \cite{mattei2019miwae} based on denoisng AEs, HIVAE \cite{nazabal2020handling} based on VAEs, and GAIN \cite{yoon2018gain} based on GANs).
-We formally define the missing data imputation problem below.
+These approaches can be divided into two categories \cite{jarrett2022hyperimpute}: 1) \textit{iterative approaches} that estimate the conditional distribution of one feature based on other features (e.g., MICE\cite{van2000multivariate}); and 2) \textit{deep generative approaches} that train a generative model to generate values in missing parts based on observed parts (e.g., MIDA \cite{gondara2018mida} and MIWAE \cite{mattei2019miwae} based on denoising AEs, HIVAE \cite{nazabal2020handling} based on VAEs, and GAIN \cite{yoon2018gain} based on GANs).
+We formally define the missing data imputation problem below (see Problem~\ref{prob:TabularDataImputation}) and summarize representative diffusion-based imputation methods in Table~\ref{SummaryDataImputation}.
+We focus on diffusion here because dedicated flow-matching methods for tabular imputation have not yet formed a comparable literature; existing tabular flow-matching work mainly studies synthesis or anomaly scoring rather than missing-value recovery.

 \begin{problem} [Tabular Data Imputation] Given a $D$-dimensional training dataset $\mathbf{X} = \{\prescript{}{i}{\mathbf{x}}\}_{i=1}^{N}$, a feature $j \in \{1,...,D\}$ of $\prescript{}{i}{\mathbf{x}}$ is denoted as $\prescript{j}{i}{\mathbf{x}}$, where the $j$-th feature can be numerical or categorical.
 Besides, any feature $j$ can suffer from missing values.
 Let $\mathcal{X} = (\mathbb{R}\cup\emptyset)^{D}$ be the input space, where $\mathbb{R}$ denotes the real number space for a numerical feature.
 For brevity, we also utilize $\mathbb{R}$ to denote the corresponding range if it is a categorical feature.
 Data imputation aims to find a function $f(\cdot)$: $\mathcal{X} \to \mathbb{R}^{D}$ which can replace the missing values with reasonable values. \end{problem}